AbenezerYBekele/Tic-Tac-Toe1.1/README.md

 # Tic Tac Toe Mobile Game

-Welcome to our simple Tic Tac Toe mobile game developed using React Native for Android and iOS.
+Welcome to simple Tic Tac Toe mobile game developed using React Native for Android and iOS.
 This game features a classic 3x3 grid where two players take turns marking spaces.
 Winner Detection is automatically handled, determining the winner or declaring a tie based on the moves made

 ## Getting Started
 1. Clone this repository: `git clone https://github.com/AbeBekele12/Tic-Tac-Toe1.1.git`